WhoShotCupidd/WhoShotCupidd/README.md

 ### Hey there 👋

- - I'm currently a third-year student at the University of Alberta studying Mathematics with a Specialization in Computing Science.
+ - I'm currently a fourth-year student at the University of Alberta studying Mathematics with a Specialization in Computing Science.
 My interests are embedded systems, designing operating systems, and compiler optimization.

  - Currently working on designing an operating system forked off of raspberry-pi OS to design a system capable of high levels of redundancy during a rocket launch environment (In partnership with STARR (Student Team for Alberta Rocketry Research) and the University of Alberta)